penpot/penpot-docs/technical-guide/plugins/getting-started.md

 ![Penpot's plugin manager](/img/plugins/plugin-manager.png)

 You need to provide the plugin's manifest URL for the installation.
-If there's no issues the plugin will be installed and then you would be able to open it whenever you like.
+If there are no issues the plugin will be installed and then you would be able to open it whenever you like.

 ### Examples